 How Often Should You Get peels?

 I just had my second peel last week and the experience was even easier!
 Dermalogica recommends a series of 3-5 peels within 2-3 weeks of one another.
-That sounds like a lot, and it kind of is, but each peel clears off a few layers of skin, opening up new skin and pores to clean out.
-If you can follow up the positive results of one peel with another, you can go even deeper and deeper each time, thereby really getting rid of scars and bacteria with each appointment!
+That sounds like a lot, and it kind of is, but each peel clears off a few layers of skin.
+Each appointment reveals new skin and pores to clean out.
+If you can follow up the positive results of one peel with another, you can go even deeper and deeper each time.
+Then you’ll really get rid of scars and bacteria with each appointment!

-While I had some breaking out and some dryness after my second peel, it was a little bit less than the first chemical peel recovery.
+I did have some breaking out and some dryness after my second peel.
+It was a little bit less than the first chemical peel recovery, however.